From Ball Bearings to BeatBlocks: How Tangible Music Creation Came of Age

 The research foundation is deep.
 Decades of work in tangible user interfaces, embodied interaction, and new interfaces for musical expression (NIME) have produced a rich body of knowledge about what works, what's intuitive, and what creates engaging experiences.
 The products arriving now aren't shots in the dark; they're built on years of published research and iterative design.

 And music technology itself has hit a ceiling of complexity.
-DAWs are incredibly powerful but also incredibly intimidating.
+DAWs are incredibly powerful but also incredibly intimidating for the uninitiated.
 There's a clear demand for something more immediate, something that recovers the directness of picking up a drumstick or placing a record on a turntable.

 Looking Forward